-- Freezer: This vegan kimchi fried rice is freezer friendly and can be stored in the freezer for up to 2 – 3 months.
-To freeze, let cool completely and store in freezer safe containers, leaving ½ inch head space for expansion.
-You can also freeze portions using freezer ziplock bags, removing as much air as possible before zip locking.
+- Freezer: Vegan kimchi fried rice is freezer friendly and can be stored in the freezer for 2 – 3 months.
+To freeze, let cool completely and store in freezer-safe containers, leaving 1/2 inch head space for expansion.
+You can also freeze portions using freezer zip lock bags, removing as much air as possible before zip-locking.
 Let thaw before reheating.

-This spicy, savory rice dish is filling on it’s own, and can be eaten for breakfast, lunch or dinner.
-Here a few ideas of what you can serve with kimchi fried rice:
+This spicy, savory rice dish is filling on its own and can be eaten for breakfast, lunch or dinner.
+Here are a few ideas of what you can serve with kimchi fried rice: